BigThinkcode/matplotex/README.md

 ## Roadmap: What's Coming Next
 We are actively working on the following improvements and additions for the `matplotex` library:

+#### Upcoming Features for Matplotex:
-- Compatability with Elixir Phoenix Liveview
+- **Compatibility with Elixir Phoenix LiveView :** Seamless integration with Phoenix LiveView for real-time data visualization in web applications.
-- Integration of GUI capabilities into matplotex
+- **GUI Integration :** Adding graphical user interface (GUI) capabilities to `matplotex`, providing an intuitive and user-friendly experience for generating plots.
-- Support for the Nerves framework to enable real-time visualization of data, such as sensor readings
+- **Support for the Nerves Framework :** Enabling real-time data visualization for embedded systems, such as sensor readings, using the Nerves framework.

-Additionally, we are focused on expanding the library by adding a variety of new chart types to enhance its functionality.
+Additionally, we are focused on expanding the library with a variety of new chart types to enhance its functionality and versatility.
+The upcoming `matplotex` version will also include the official Hex package, featuring all the basic chart types!!!

 ## Contribution
 We welcome all contributions to improve the `matplotex` project!
 Here are some key ways you can contribute: